Deep Impact (horse): Stud record

 Deep Impact stood at the Shadai Stallion Station in Abira, Hokkaido, where he became one of the world's most dominant stallions.
 He was crowned Japanese Champion Sire for 11 consecutive years, from 2012 until 2022.
 He fathered a total of 59 Group 1 winners, including stars such as Gentildonna, Real Steel, and A Shin Hikari.
 In 2020, his son Contrail completed the Japanese Triple Crown undefeated just like his sire.
 His last crop of runners include Auguste Rodin, who is having great success in Europe and North America.
-In addition, Deep Impact is the damsire of Kiseki (2017 Kikuka Sho), Blowout (2021 First Lady Stakes), Geraldina (2022 QE II Cup), and Dolce More (2022 Asahi Hai Futurity Stakes).
+In addition, Deep Impact is the damsire of Kiseki (2017 Kikuka Sho), Blowout (2021 First Lady Stakes), Geraldina (2022 QE II Cup), Dolce More (2022 Asahi Hai Futurity Stakes) and Masquerade Ball (2025 Tenno Sho (Autumn)).
 Deep Impact's Grandson, Forever Young became the first Japanese born and trained horse to win the USA Breeders' Cup Classic race in 2025.